LukeThornton92/string_theory/README.md

 My first focus on this site was securing a robust header, its on every template and is arguably the most important part of any site.
 I wanted to ensure I covered all aspects of my user stories that are related to navigation and page visibility.

-In the images below I prove that I have successfully covered the following user stories:
+In the images and comments below I prove that I have successfully covered the following user stories:
 <br>

-### 1.1 / 1.2 / 1.3 / 1.6 / 1.7 / 1.8 / 2.3
+**_1.1 / 1.2 / 1.3 / 1.6 / 1.7 / 1.8 / 2.3_**

 ### Desktop Header